naiborhujosua/naiborhujosua.github.io/aboutme.md

 ## <img src="/assets/img/contact.png" height="50px"> Contact
-To get in touch with me, you can send an e-mail to <naiborhujosua@alumni.ui.ac.id>.
+To get in touch with me, you can send an e-mail to <consult@naiborhujosua.com>.
 I also use Telegram, feel free to ask me for my number if that’s your favorite communication method.
 I also love to give feedback on any technical issues of the entire Machine Learning Lifecycle.

 ## <img src="/assets/img/career.png" height="50px"> Note